SUSTAINABLE ART, IMPACTFUL COMMUNITY.

 It also calls for professional accountability and more scientific research for queer health, all while making sure that patients everywhere know and have the tools to navigate similar circumstances of medical violence.
 This is why Solomon Kammer’s exhibit Give It Up is relevant to the United Nations Sustainable Development Goals of Reduced Inequalities and Good Health And Well-Being.

-Paintings in the exhibition are the culmination of Kammer’s long and hard battle with endometriosis, which they were diagnosed with in 2015.
-This prompted them to discuss steps to evict their uterus at 27 years old, which was met with blatant dismissal from their gynecologist.
-The doctor’s biases pushed her to recommend that Kammer return to her in three years since she believed that anyone with a uterus would desire to have biological children.
+Paintings in the exhibition are the culmination of Kammer’s long and hard battle with multiple chronic pain diseases, including endometriosis, which they were diagnosed with in 2015.
+Aside from endometriosis, they were also diagnosed with adenomysis, which prompted them to discuss steps to evict their uterus at 27 years old.
+However, Kammer was met with blatant dismissal from their gynecologist.
+The doctor’s biases pushed her to recommend that she returned to her in three years, since she believed that anyone with a uterus would desire to have biological children.

 “The doctor was more comfortable sending me home untreated to live in agony, be admitted to hospital frequently for unmanageable pain and internal bleeding, allowing my mental health to deteriorate and losing the ability to participate in my own life, than letting me take an action that would cure my disease because it would forfeit an organ that happens to be capable of doing something I’ve never desired it to do,” said Kammer in an interview with Russh Magazine.